Planning Your Edible Landscape

 • What plants make you feel happy and relaxed when you see them?

-Make a list of all the plants you wish to have in your plan, and decide upon your must-haves and your simple wish list.
+Make a list of all the plants you wish to have in your landscape and decide upon your must-haves and your simple wish list.
+There is a difference between a wish list and a must-have list.
+I have to grow tomatoes because they go towards reducing our grocery bill all year long.
+I want to grow snap sugar peas because I love snacking on them.

 Tips For Starting An Organic Garden - container gardening tomato plant